page_title_detailed

 • Is sudden

-• Can result in symptoms that are more severe than natural menopause
+• Often results in symptoms that are more severe than natural menopause

 • Is caused by anti-cancer treatments that either:

-If you are being treated with ovarian suppression medicines and you are already very close to the time that you would naturally start menopause, it's more likely that your periods will not return when you stop taking the medicine.
+If you are being treated with ovarian suppression medicines and you are already perimenopausal, it's more likely that your periods will not return when you stop taking the medicine.

 Below, you can learn more about why menopausal symptoms happen, and ways to manage them.